Privacy Implies Stability: Information-Theoretic Generalization Bounds for Quantum Learning: Generalization Guarantees for Differentially Private Quantum Learning

-\item \textbf{Permutation Invariance:} For all $s,s' \in \cS$ satisfying $T_s=T_{s'}$, the algorithm satisfies the condition $\cN^{(s)}(\rho_s) = \cN^{(s')}(\rho_{s'})$.
+\begin{enumerate} \item \textbf{Permutation Invariance:} For all $s,s' \in \cS$ satisfying $T_s=T_{s'}$, the algorithm satisfies the condition $\cN^{(s)}(\rho_s) = \cN^{(s')}(\rho_{s'})$.
 This ensures that the algorithm's output depends solely on the frequency of the data, not its specific ordering.
-This condition is natural in statistical learning, where the order of training examples is irrelevant to the hypothesis, and it further adds an extra layer of privacy.
+This condition is natural in statistical learning, where the order of training examples is irrelevant to the hypothesis, and it further adds an extra layer of privacy. \item \textbf{Privacy:} For every $s\overset{1}\sim s'$ and $0\preceq \Lambda \preceq \mathbb{I}$, the following inequality holds: